 - Annual fee.
 Annual fees are fairly common with secured credit cards.
 When you compare secured credit cards, look for one with a low or no annual fee.

 - Interest rate.
-Ideally, you will pay your balance in full each month.
-This is the best way to build up your credit score and avoid getting into debt.
+Many secured cards have interest rates of 19.99% and higher, with many imposing a penalty APR for late or declined payments.
+Avoid paying APRs by spending only what you can afford and paying your balance in full each month by the due date.
 If there’s a chance that you’ll carry a balance rather than pay in full each month, choose a secured credit card with a low interest rate.

 - Reporting to the major credit bureaus.
 The goal of having a secured credit card is to build a new credit history or rebuild a bad credit history.
 However your goal may be to prove that you can manage money on a low income.
 Having a card that reports your account details to Equifax and TransUnion is a must.
 This way, your payment history will be included in your credit report and will help improve your credit score and ultimately your chances of being approved for a different credit card in the future.